febog/website/src/_posts/2025-03-29-on-starting-and-consistency.md

   path: "https://static.febog.com/blog-20250329-cover.jpg"
   height: 563
   width: 1000
-  alt: Pencil and calendar on wooden table beside kni.
+  alt: Pencil and calendar on wooden table beside knit.
 Photo by Giulia Bertelli via Unsplash.
 ---
 It's better to start with a small step than not start at all.
 I started keeping track of small daily goals.
 Even simple tasks.
 I allowed myself to start small, to be okay with making even the smallest of tasks towards a goal.
 I write a check mark on my planner when I complete one and it has worked wonders.
 I've had more consistency right now than I've ever had.
 Seeing the small string of checks is a satisfying experience and a testament to my growth and work on myself.